sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 ## 3.29 -> 3.30.1

+**⚠️ Users are advised to wait on upgrading to any 3.30 release until [#23288](https://github.com/sourcegraph/sourcegraph/issues/23288) is resolved **

 ## Standard upgrade procedure

 To update, just use the newer `sourcegraph/server:N.N.N` Docker image (where `N.N.N` is the version number) in place of the older one, using the same Docker volumes.
 Your server's data will be migrated automatically if needed.